Operation Ichi-Go: Guangxi and Guizhou

 Japanese forces entered Guangxi in early September 1944 and quickly captured US air bases at Guilin, Liuzhou, and Nanning.
 The 170,000 Nationalist troops defending northern Guangxi were largely unwilling to fight and units disintegrated.
 Leaders of the Guangxi Clique like General Bai Chongxi decided that neither Guilin nor Liuzhou could be successfully defended and Chinese forces abandoned those cities.

 In late November 1944, the Japanese advance slowed approximately 300 mi from Chongqing as it experienced shortages of trained soldiers and materiel.
 Although Operation Ichi-Go achieved its goals of seizing US air bases and establishing a potential railway corridor from Manchukuo to Hanoi, it did so too late to impact the result of the broader war.
-American bombers in Chengdu were moved to the Mariana Islands where, along with bombers from bases in Saipan and Tinian, they could still bomb the Japanese home islands.
+American bombers in Chengdu were moved to the Mariana Islands where, along with bombers already at the bases on Saipan and Tinian, they could still bomb the Japanese home islands.
 The Japanese also failed to destroy the British and Australian Commando operation, 'Mission 204' which had been working with the Chinese.
 Before the US bases were overrun, the mission had left China and returned to Burma.

 Toward the end of Ichi-Go, ROC 8th War Zone in Guizhou − with five armies and used to contain the Chinese Communists − was redeployed to fight the Japanese.
 Overextended supply lines and mounting casualties caused the Japanese to end Ichi-Go.

+Supporting fronts

+In June 1944, the 70th Division of the Japanese Thirteenth Army launched an offensive towards Quzhou in Zhejiang province, capturing the city on June 26.
+Yu Pifu, the commander of the 78th Regiment of the 26th Division, was killed in action defending Quzhou.
+On July 2, the 70th Division returned to Jinhua and the operation ended.
+In this battle, the Chinese Third War Zone suffered more than 2,600 killed or wounded and more than 700 missing.
+The 70th Division suffered 170 killed and 555 wounded including the death of Major General Takehiko Yokoyama, commander of the 62nd Infantry Brigade, who was killed in action while overlooking the Shizi Mountain battlefield on June 11, 1944, the same day brigade commander Major General Chiyota Motomura was recorded as killed in action in the battle of Lingbao.